Tutorial: Create and configure an Azure Active Directory Domain Services managed domain with advanced configuration options

 Select the Add members button, then search for and select users from your Azure AD directory.
 For example, search for your own account, and add it to the AAD DC Administrators group.

-If desired, change or add additional recipients for notifications when there are alerts in the Azure AD DS managed domain that require attention.
+If desired, change or add additional recipients for notifications when there are alerts in the managed domain that require attention.

 When ready, choose Next - Synchronization.

 Azure AD DS lets you synchronize all users and groups available in Azure AD, or a scoped synchronization of only specific groups.
-If you choose to synchronize all users and groups, you can't later choose to only perform a scoped synchronization.
-For more information about scoped synchronization, see Azure AD Domain Services scoped synchronization.
+You can change the synchronize scope now, or once the managed domain is deployed.
+For more information, see Azure AD Domain Services scoped synchronization.

 For this tutorial, choose to synchronize All users and groups.
 This synchronization choice is the default option.